Carlos the Jackal: Arrest and imprisonment

-In 2001, after converting to Islam, Ramírez Sánchez married his lawyer, Isabelle Coutant-Peyre, in a Muslim ceremony, although he was still married to his second wife.
+In 2001, after converting to Islam, Carlos married his lawyer, Isabelle Coutant-Peyre, in a Muslim ceremony, although he was still married to his second wife.

 In June 2003, Carlos published a collection of writings from his jail cell.
 The book, whose title translates as Revolutionary Islam, seeks to explain and defend violence in terms of class conflict.
 In the book, he voices support for Osama bin Laden and his attacks on the United States.

 In 2005, the European Court of Human Rights heard a complaint from Sánchez that his long years of solitary confinement constituted "inhuman and degrading treatment".
 In 2006 the court decided that Article 3 of the European Convention on Human Rights (prohibition of inhuman and degrading treatment) had not been violated; however, Article 13 (right to an effective remedy) had been.
 Ramírez Sánchez was awarded €10,000 for costs and expenses, having made no claim for compensation for damage.
 In 2006, he was moved from La Santé to Clairvaux Prison.

 Venezuelan president Hugo Chávez had a sporadic correspondence with Carlos from the latter's prison cell in France.
 Chávez sent a letter in which he addresses Carlos as a "distinguished compatriot".
 On 1 June 2006, Chávez referred to him as his "good friend" during a meeting of OPEC countries held in Caracas, Venezuela.
 On 20 November 2009, Chávez publicly defended Carlos, saying that he is wrongly considered to be "a bad guy" and that he believed Carlos had been unfairly convicted.
 Chávez also called him "one of the great fighters of the Palestine Liberation Organisation".
 France summoned the Venezuelan ambassador and demanded an explanation.
 Chávez, however, declined to retract his comments.

-In 2017 Sanchez claimed responsibility for 80 deaths and boasted that "no one in the Palestinian resistance has executed more people than I have."
+In 2017, Carlos claimed responsibility for 80 deaths and boasted that "no one in the Palestinian resistance has executed more people than I have."